Our Covid-19 Procedures

 Please let us inform you of the procedures in place and measures that have been taken:

 Deep cleaning and disinfecting of the Children’s Museum occurs daily.
 Fabric pieces are routinely being professional washed and dry-cleaned.
 Carpets are professionally cleaned throughout the year.
 In addition to maintaining our regular cleaning routine of sanitizing and deep cleaning, we have:

 - Increased the frequency of routine cleaning of exhibits, restrooms, and common areas.

 - Increased the frequency of cleaning surfaces and doorknobs.

 - Increased the frequency of washing the smaller exhibit pieces.

-- We have “Koi Hunga Shushi” around the Museum to collect dirty and mouthed toys.
+- We have “Koi Hunga Shushi” around the Museum to collect dirty and broken toys.
 Items are disinfected before they are returned to an exhibit.

 - We have 7 sinks with running water and paper towels available to all visitors.